 100 PERSONAL WORDS:

 I received a letter from the former Pastor of Compass Point Church.
 The initiative taken by Pastor Ron Gannett has refreshed my spirit.
 “Compass Point” has a magnificent building next door to the Crossroads Centre in Burlington, Ontario (a photo of the church is below).
 The real Church is the people.
 Over the years my spirit has been refreshed again and again by the Pastors and people of this great congregation.
 As I type this blog, I’m praying at the same time that everyone who reads this with me will find their spirits refreshed.

 When I became a believer at 16, I was asked to share a personal testimony in the High School auditorium at a Youth for Christ rally.
 I went to my part-time job boss at the local Chrysler dealership for help.
 He said, “David, you can never go wrong quoting Scripture,” and suggested Titus 3:5a.
 I remember that in a faltering voice, I simply said, “This is my testimony, ‘Not by works of righteousness that I have done, but according to His mercy, He saved me.'”
 The actual quote says, “we” and “us,” but to me it became very personal.

 I cannot conclude this blog without commending the leadership of Crossroads.
 They exemplify the righteous leadership portrayed in today’s reading.
-I’m so very thankful for our CEO, Dr. John Hull, and the entire team at Crossroads Christian Communications Inc. and at the TV network, YES TV.
+I’m so very thankful for our entire team at Crossroads Christian Communications Inc. and at the TV network, YES TV.